rfparedes/gdg/README.md

 * gdg will create a configuration file and data directory in the same directory where the gdg binary resides. e.g. If you download the binary to `/usr/local/` this directory is where metric data and config file will be stored.

-* gdg uses a systemd timer so there is no running daemon
+* gdg uses a systemd timer so there is no running daemon.

-* gdg only installs a systemd service and systemd timer on `-start` outside of the working directory where the gdg binary resides
+* gdg only installs a systemd service and systemd timer on `-start` outside of the working directory where the gdg binary resides.

 * gdg removes the systemd service and systemd timer on `-stop`.
 The working directory is untouched.

+* gdg collects data in the gdg-data directory.
+The children below this directory are named after the utility (e.g. iostat) which collected the data.
+Below this directory are .dat (e.g. meminfo_21.03.07.2300.dat) files named with the following format (utility_YY.MM.DD.HH00.dat).
+The .dat files contain at maximum, one hour worth of data.

 ## Usage